admin-shell-io/aasx-package-explorer/src/AasxPluginPlotting/help/Readme.md

 #### Submodel

-The Submodel is qualified with some information:
+The Submodel is attributed with some information:

-Qualifier name: `Plotting.Args`
+Extension name: `Plotting.Args`

-Qualifier value:
+Extension value:
 `{ title: "Carbon monitoring", timer: 500, tiles: true }`

 This will place the title as title of the right-hand panel of the AASX Package Explorer.
 The timer for redisplaying the fixed-len buffers is 500ms.
-Qualified data points will displayed as tiles and not as a list.
+Attributed data points will displayed as tiles and not as a list.

 #### Data points

-Individual data points, most likely of type `Property`, are qualified with:
+Individual data points, most likely of type `Property`, are attributed with:

-Qualifier name: `Plotting.Args`
+Extension name: `Plotting.Args`

-Qualifier value:
+Extension value:
 `{ grp:1, src: "Event", title: "Phase voltages", fmt: "F0",
    row: 6, col: 0, rowspan: 1, colspan:1, unit: "V",
    linewidth: 1.0 }`